wids-tucson/wids-tucson-2021/content/sessions/panel-1a.markdown

   </tr>
   <tr>
     <td COLSPAN="3">
-      SONJA LANEHART is Professor of Linguistics, Teaching, Learning, and Sociocultural Studies, and Africana Studies as well as a Faculty Fellow in the Graduate College at the University of Arizona.
+      Sonja Lanehart is Professor of Linguistics, Teaching, Learning, and Sociocultural Studies, and Africana Studies as well as a Faculty Fellow in the Graduate College at the University of Arizona.
 Her scholarship focuses on language, literacy, and education in African American communities; language and identity; sociolinguistics; and Black education from Black Feminisms, Critical Race Theory, and Intersectionality perspectives.
 She is particularly interested in African American Women’s Language and pushing the boundaries of research in sociolinguistics and language variation to be anti-racist, inclusive, diverse, and equitable in the fight for social and linguistic justice.
-Her publications include Sista, Speak!
-Black Women Kinfolk Talk about Language and Literacy (2002), African American Women’s Language: Discourse, Education, and Identity (ed., 2009), and The Oxford Handbook of African American Language (ed., 2015).
+Her publications include <i>Sista, Speak!
+Black Women Kinfolk Talk about Language and Literacy</i> (2002), <i>African American Women’s Language: Discourse, Education, and Identity</i> (ed., 2009), and <i>The Oxford Handbook of African American Language</i> (ed., 2015).
     </td>
   </tr>